IBM/nz-lab/docs/nz-04-Database-Admin.md

 	```

 The owner of the newly created `LABDB` database is the `ADMIN` user.
 The
-other databases are the default database SYSTEM and the template
+other databases are the default database `SYSTEM` and the template
-database MASTER_DB.
+database `MASTER_DB`.

 3. At this point you could continue by creating new tables as the `ADMIN`
     user.
 However, the `ADMIN` user should only be used to create users,
     groups, and databases, and to assign authorities and privileges.
     Therefore, we will transfer ownership of the `LABDB` database from the
     `ADMIN` user to the `LABADMIN` user we created previously.
-The ALTER
+The `ALTER DATABASE`
-    DATABASE command is used to transfer ownership of an existing
+    command is used to transfer ownership of an existing database:
-    database:

 === "Input"
 	```